t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 3. Put [`nbd-client`][nbd_client_for_installed] binary into `/bin/` on initrd (no need to download it separately).

-This way, the nbd device can be configured in the pxelinux using kernel parameter nbdroot (as shown in example above).
+This way, the nbd device can be configured in the `pxelinux` configuration using the kernel parameter `nbdroot` (as shown in example above).

 (This version of initrd is still not perfect, but it could already be proposed